|Our motto: "under-promise...over-perform"|

 Q. "Do you offer PVC primer?"

 A. We have not found a brand of primer that we are confident will not leak in transit.
 It is highly flammable and, in our opinion, too dangerous to ship.
+We recommend that you purchase your primer locally.

 Q. "How do I glue PVC fittings and valves to the pipe?"